-Cucumber salad is a light summer side dish that comes together in no time.
+This easy cucumber salad recipe is a light summer side dish that comes together in no time.
 With just a few simple ingredients, you’ve got a healthy, refreshing accompaniment to a variety of main courses.
-This cucumber salad recipe works especially well alongside grilled entrees like chicken and assorted skewers.
+This cucumber salad works especially well alongside grilled entrees like chicken and assorted skewers.
 You can also jazz it up with additional ingredients like tomatoes and avocados!

 With July 4th quickly approaching, I’ve got BBQ and potluck recipes on my mind (and I’m already missing this greek pasta salad from a couple weeks ago).
 While main courses and desserts get most of the attention when planning for summer gatherings, quick and easy side dishes shouldn’t be overlooked.